MW 10x3 / N38 - neodymium magnet

 - They lose power at high temperatures.
 Most neodymium magnets experience permanent loss of strength when heated above 80°C (depending on the form and height).
 However, we also offer special magnets with high temperature resistance, up to 230°C,

-- Possible danger arising from small pieces of magnets are risky, in case of ingestion, which becomes significant in the aspect of protecting young children.
-Additionally, small elements of these devices can hinder the diagnostic process when they are in the body.
+- Possible danger associated with microscopic parts of magnets pose a threat, if swallowed, which becomes significant in the aspect of protecting young children.
+Furthermore, small elements of these devices have the potential to complicate diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.